Equality Illinois

-Equality Illinois (EI) was founded in 1991 to work towards building a better Illinois by advancing equal treatment and social justice through education, advocacy, and protection of the rights of the LGBTQ community.
+Equality Illinois (EI) is an LGBTQ advocacy organization founded in 1991 that focuses on education and legal protection for the LGBTQ community in Illinois.

 Structure

 The Equality Illinois Institute focuses on the educational and charitable aspects of the mission.
 EI's initiatives extend throughout every sector of Illinois life, reaching individuals and organizations both in the LGBTQ community and society at large, across the private, public and non-profit sectors.

 The Equality Illinois Political Action Committee (PAC) promotes candidates for public office who will advocate for and support legislation that advances full equality for LGBTQ individuals and families.

 The organization is a member of the Equality Federation.